Cardinal Henry Benedict Stuart

 by Susan Flantzer © Unofficial Royalty 2016

 Henry Benedict Stuart was born at the Palazzo Muti in Rome, Italy on March 6, 1725.
 He was baptized on the day of his birth by his godfather Pope Benedict XIII and given a long string of names: Henry Benedict Thomas Edward Maria Clement Francis Xavier.
-Henry was the younger of the two sons of James Francis Edward Stuart, The Old Pretender, who was the son of the exiled King James II of England/VII of Scotland.
-Charles’ mother was Maria Clementina Sobieska, the granddaughter of King Jan III Sobieski of Poland.
+Henry was the younger of the two sons of James Francis Edward Stuart, The Old Pretender, the son of the exiled King James II of England/VII of Scotland, and Maria Clementina Sobieska, the granddaughter of King Jan III Sobieski of Poland.
 After his grandfather James II lost his throne, the Jacobite (from Jacobus, the Latin for James) movement formed.
 The goal of the Jacobites was to restore the Roman Catholic Stuart King James II of England/VII of Scotland and his heirs to the thrones of England and Scotland.
-Henry was styled Duke of York, the traditional title of the British sovereign’s second son, from birth.
+From birth, Henry was styled Duke of York, the traditional title of the British sovereign’s second son.

 After the failure of the 1715 Jacobite Rising, Henry’s father, James Francis Edward, (henceforth called James) lived in Avignon, then a Papal territory, now in France.
 In 1717, Pope Clement XI offered James the Palazzo Muti in Rome as his residence.
 James then organized a Jacobite court in Rome.
 Further efforts to restore the Stuarts to the British throne in 1719 and 1722 were unsuccessful.
 On September 3, 1719, James Francis Edward Stuart married Maria Clementina Sobieska.
-Their two sons grew up in Italy where they were educated by Scottish tutors.
+Their two sons, Charles Edward and Henry, grew up in Italy where they were educated by Scottish tutors.

 Henry had one elder brother: